We've been watching you.

 - The Dungeons & Dragons sourcebook "Book of Vile Darkness" provides with a squicktastic example in the Spell "Wall of Eyes" - if you try to force your way through it, it will dissolve and absorb you, your eyes added to the wall.

-- Pippin has a scene where a backdrop full of eyes is watching Fastrada and Pippin.
-At one of the former's remarks, they roll.
+- Pippin has a scene where a backdrop full of eyes is watching Fastrada and Pippin conspiring to kill Charles.
+When Fastrada tells Pippin where and when Charles will be alone and unguarded, the eyes roll.

 - Doom has some eyes acting as switches.